kahirus/Samples/Australia is a Lie/readme.md

 Reptalians, Illuminati and many more.

 This is the latest project I'm working on.
-This code shows the logic of randomization of each character and setting it's properties, outfit etc.
+This code shows the logic of randomization of each character and setting it's properties, outfit etc. Also, a custom tool I've made to automaticly load all graphics assets for characters